HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

     ERR:          0
     MIS:          0

-On a machine with two CPU\'s, the file looks like this.
+On a machine with two CPU's, the file looks like this.

     student@linux:~$ cat /proc/interrupts
               CPU0      CPU1